cf_xarray.accessor.CFAccessor#

 property cf_roles: dict[str, list[Hashable]]#

-Returns a dictionary mapping cf_role names to variable names.
+Mapping cf_role names to variable names.

 dict